trentw/script-to-speech/docs/TROUBLESHOOTING.md

 - LLM returns invalid YAML
 - Missing speakers in LLM output
 - Configuration validation errors
+- Voice library IDs not recognized

 **Solutions**:

+#### For Character Notes Generation:
 1. **Try a different LLM**
-   - Certain LLM providers / models struggle with the task of adding .yaml comments with leaving the rest of the structure intact
+   - Certain LLM providers / models struggle with the task of adding .yaml comments while leaving the rest of the structure intact
    - Claude Sonnet and Gemini Pro seem to work well

 2. **Generate Proper Casting Prompt**
    ```bash